-Comprehensive student assessment by: Objective Structured Clinical Examination (OSCE), observed long case, written case history, written report on the case history of a peer, clinical teaching sessions and tutorials, on-call and on a post-take ward round, an extended MCQ examination, completion of Clinical Skills Log Book.
+Comprehensive student assessment by: Objective Structured Clinical Examination (OSCE), observed long case, written case history, written report on the case history of a peer, clinical teaching sessions and tutorials, on-call and on a post-take ward round, an extended MCQ examination.
 Individual feedback will be provided.

-For any administrative queries regarding the 5th year programme, please contact Connah Podmore.
+For any administrative queries regarding the fifth year programme, please contact Sophie Petelaud.

-For any academic queries , please contact our 5th year convenor, Associate Professor Alister Neill.
+For any academic queries , please contact our fifth year convenor, Associate Professor Andrew Harrison.